When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 What to expect in summer

-Although summer is one of the busiest tourist seasons in Seoul, it’s one of the most miserable climatically.
-Summer in Seoul is oppressively hot & humid.
-It also receives a massive onslaught of heavy rain that rolls in with the East Asia monsoon.
+Although summer is one of the busiest tourist seasons in Seoul, it’s, in my experience, one of the most miserable in terms of weather.

 What to wear in summer

-To stay comfortable, you’re gonna want to go light.
-Lightweight, moisture-wicking travel pants or shorts are a great idea.
-They’ll help keep you cool in the dead heat of summer.
-With them, you’ll be able to dry off quickly should a burst of rain dampen your spirits.
+Lightweight, moisture-wicking travel pants or shorts are a great idea in summer.
+They’ll help keep you cool in the dead heat of summer and let you dry off quickly should a burst of rain dampen your spirits.

 Sunset over Han River